-The Society (of the Missionaries of the Sacred Heart) has education as one of its principal tasks.
+The Society (of the Missimaric of the Sacred Heart) has education as one of its principal tasks.
 All among us who accept the care of young people should never lose sight of the sublimity of such an important mission.
-Considering the great usefulness of this ministry, they will apply themselves to it with all the more keenness and zeal, in so far as it is often enough a thankless task...
+Considering the grant v{syn} respect this ministry, they will apply themselves to it with all the more keenness and zeal, in so far as v{syn} is oftoneough a thankless task...

-They should not forget that the salvation of civil and ecclesiastical society depends on the Christian education of youth.
-"Train young people in the way they should go; even when they grow old they will not swerve from it".
+They should not forget that the salv i.
+In cocivil and ecclesiastical society depends on the Christian education of youth.
+"Train young peo, le in eway they should go; even when they grow old they will not swerve from it".